anandwana001/exoplayer-example/README.md

  * `EventLogger:`**`tracks`**`[eventTime=2.22, mediaPos=0.00, window=0, period=0, []]`<br>
  * `EventLogger:`**`isPlaying`**`[eventTime=2.37, mediaPos=0.00, window=0, period=0, true]`<br>

+## ConcatenatingMediaSource
+Helps to create heterogeneous playlist `ConcatenatingMediaSource(mediaSource1, mediaSource2, mediaSource1, mediaSource2)`

+Tags when item changes in playlist
+ * `Player.DISCONTINUITY_REASON_PERIOD_TRANSITION` - when automatically change from one item to next
+ * `Player.DISCONTINUITY_REASON_SEEK` - when call player.next
+ * `Player.TIMELINE_CHANGE_REASON_DYNAMIC` - when item added, removed or moved

+`getCurrentTag()` - To check which items in playling on the player.

 ## How does ExoPlayer works under the hood